 If you have any questions you prepare for orientation and classes, do not hesitate reaching out to the admissions team!

-Send the Office of Program Services & Admissions your Official Degree Conferred Transcript
+Send the Office of Admissions Your Official Degree Conferred Transcript

 Please have your transcripts sent to:

 School of Public Policy

 Secured On- or Off-Campus Housing

 It is the responsibility of the incoming student to secure their own housing arrangements prior to starting classes.